bradpotts/multi-tenancy-devise/README.md

 + Mailer is used for confirmation and password reset functions.

 #### Step 3 - Mount the Engine in your Routes File
-Add this line near the end of the routes file.
+Add this line at the end of the routes file.

     mount Subengine::Engine, :at => '/'

 #### Step 4 - Constrain the routs you want secured
-Any route between these constraints will be secured and have multi-tenant functions.
-Copy the block of code below.
+All the routes you want to have multi-tenacy login functions goes inbetween the constrainsts block.

     constraints(Subengine::Constraints::SubdomainRequired) do
+      # Routes Requiring Security & Multi-Tenancy Routes
     end

 #### Step 5 - Add subengine extention to models
-Add the suvengine extensions to the models with routes in between the constraints.
+Add the subengine extension to the top of all models for the routes configured in the previous step.

     extend Subengine::ScopedTo

+#### Step 6 - Configure scopes in your controller
+Scope your controllers.
+Examples on github wiki or cdg-substarter app.

+    .scoped_to(current_account)